votca/votca/papers/v2024/paper.md

 # Code Structure

-For the last couple of years, we have also focused on code harding nad the introduction of better software engineering practises.
-Original VOTCA was design as module in separte repositories, but as many other project, this turned out to be quite cumbersome hence we switched to a mono-repo.
-With recent performance improvements in the git tools, the benefits of a single repository by far out-weigh the downside of the very complex workflow of mulitple repositories.
+For the last couple of years, we have also focused on code hardening and the introduction of better software engineering practices.
+Original VOTCA was designed as modules in separate repositories, but as many other projects, this turned out to be quite cumbersome hence we switched to a mono-repo.
+With recent performance improvements in the git tools, the benefits of a single repository by far out-weigh the downside of the very complex workflow of multiple repositories.
 The module structure still exists in the source code.

-Additionally we have added continous integration testing through GitHub action for 50+ different compiler and operating system combinations.
+Additionally, we have added continuous integration testing through GitHub action for 50+ different compiler and operating system combinations.
 The also perform continous deployment to the GitHub Docker registry.
 And releases get rolled into all major linux distributions, HomeBrew, Spack and FreeBSD.

 ## Code Modernization

 We did a lot of code refactoring and bumped the C++ standard to 17.
 We also modernized our usage of CMake and switched to a mostly target-base scheme.
 An attempt to port our particle structure on top of Cabana [@cabana] was made, due to incompatibilties between Kokkos [@kokkos] and Eigen, we will delay this effort.

 ## Updates in VOTCA-CSG

-TThe particle and molecule data structure were refactored and we add support of the H5MD format, which is described below in details.
+The particle and molecule data structure were refactored, and we add support of the H5MD format, which is described below in details.

 ### H5MD support

 The recent version of VOTCA supports the `H5MD` [@debuyl2014h5md] file format, which internally uses `HDF5` [@hdf5] storage.
 This is a very fast and scalable method for storing molecular trajectories, already implemented in simulation packages such as `LAMMPS`, `ESPResSo++`, and `ESPResSo`.
 VOTCA recognizes the trajectory file format by the extension.
 In the case of H5MD, it expects a `.h5` extension.
 Following the H5MD concepts, the particle trajectories are organized in the `particles` container.
 This container can handle multiple subsets of the studied system.
 Therefore, we must define `h5md_particle_group` in the XML topology file to declare which subset of particles to use.
 The reader handles both coordinates (if present), forces, and velocities.

-## XTP
+## Design of VOTCA-XTP
 Data structures related to atomistic properties (topology, molecules, segments, fragments, atoms) in XTP are reused or build upon those of CSG.
 Linear algebra related structures and functionalities are handled by Eigen [@eigenweb] which can be accelerated by internally calling the Intel Math Kernel Library [@intelMKL].
 Exchange-correlation functionals are provided by the Library of eXchange-Correlation (`LIBXC`) functionals [@Lehtola2018], while `libint` [@Libint2] and `libecpint` [@Shaw2017] are used for the evaluation of molecular integrals of many-body operators over Gaussian functions.

+VOTCA–XTP is designed as a library, which is linked to very thin executables.
+These executables provide a variety of calculators by adding keywords on the command line.
+Virtual interfaces and factory patterns make the addition of new calculators simple.
+The same architecture is used for external DFT and MD codes, making VOTCA–XTP easily extensible.
+Lower-level data structures make use of template metaprogramming to support a variety of data types.
 VOTCA-XTP provides different functionalities in three types of _calculator_ classes:

 - a collection of tools that do not require information of a mapped MD trajectory, including a specific DFT-$GW$-BSE calculator in `tools` callable by `xtp_tools`
 - analysis and not-high-throughput applications that require a mapped MD trajectory in `calculators` callable by `xtp_run`